On the Efficiency of Classical and Quantum Secure Function Evaluation: Impossibility Results for Classical Secure Function Evaluation

 This means that it is possible to compute $x$ from the set $\{(f(x,y),y):~y\in\mY\}$ for any $x$.
 In any secure implementation of $f$, Alice does not learn which $y$ Bob has chosen, but has to make sure that Bob can compute $f(x,y)$ for any $y$.
 This implies that she cannot hold back any information about $x$.
 The statement of Lemma \ref{lem:entropyUpperBound-n} formally captures this intuition.

-Unless otherwise specified, we assume that Alice and Bob choose their inputs $X$ and $Y$ uniformly at random in the following. \begin{lemma} For any protocol that is an $\eps$-secure implementation of a function $f:\mX \times \mY \rightarrow \mZ$ that satisfies \eqref{nonTrivialF-1} in the semi-honest model, we have for any~$y \in \mY$
+Unless otherwise specified, we assume that Alice and Bob choose their inputs $X$ and $Y$ uniformly at random and independent of everything else in the following. \begin{lemma} For any protocol that is an $\eps$-secure implementation of a function $f:\mX \times \mY \rightarrow \mZ$ that satisfies \eqref{nonTrivialF-1} in the semi-honest model, we have for any~$y \in \mY$

 \end{lemma} \begin{proof} There exists a randomized function $S_A$, the simulator, such that for all $y \in \mY$.
 Therefore, the triangle inequality implies that for any $y,y'$